Larboar/Larboar/README.md

 Hi, I’m @Larboar,
-i have a BA in social science but computers, automation and coffee are my passion.
+i have a BA in social science but computers, automation, design and coffee are my passion.